 Prior to joining Marriott in 1996, Mr. Sorenson was a partner with the law firm Latham & Watkins in Washington, D.C., where he specialized in mergers and acquisitions litigation.

 Mr. Sorenson is chairman of Marriott’s Global Diversity and Inclusion Council, which complements the efforts of the Marriott Board of Directors’ Committee for Excellence to monitor and evaluate the progress of our company’s strategy to promote an increasingly diverse workforce, as well as ownership, customer and vendor communities around the world.
 Mr. Sorenson also serves on the Committee for Excellence.
 He co-founded Marriott’s Global Sustainability Council in 2007, and in 2008, he launched Marriott’s rainforest preservation partnership with the Amazonas Sustainable Foundation in Brazil.
 Mr. Sorenson was elected to Marriott International’s board of directors in 2011.
-He also serves on the boards of directors of Wal‑Mart Stores, Inc., the Corporation for Travel Promotion and Luther College.
+He also serves on several boards, including the Corporation for Travel Promotion, Luther College, President's Export Council, and Brand USA.

 Carl T. Berquist †